Fun Martinis to Try | Types Of Martinis

 Put high ball glass in freezer filled with ice to chill.
 Add 2 oz vodka to cocktail shaker filled with ice.
 Shake 20 seconds and pour into chilled highball glass.
 Add Orange Juice and grapefruit juice till glass is full.
 Add 2 or 3 ice cubes.
 Consider also making up this drink by adding juices along with the vodka in the shaker together.
 Shake well and strain your components into that chilled cocktail glass.

 Monday Martini Recipe

-What makes this a drink perfect for Monday’s?
+What makes this a drink perfect for Mondays?
 Our guess is there might still be some watermelon left over from the weekend BBQ or tailgate party.
-Rather than eat those fruity pink chunks alone, or in a watermelon salad, consider making yourself up a cocktail.
-Long weekend Monday’s are still great days for another cocktail too!
+Rather than eat those fruity pink chunks alone, or in a watermelon salad, consider making yourself up some fun martinis.
+Long weekend Mondays are still great days for another cocktail too!

 - 2 oz Vodka